Robust scheme for magnetotransport analysis in topological insulators: Application I: Topological insulators

-is the Hall factor.
-The values of the parameters $N$ and $M$ can assume in this case follow from their definitions (Eqns.\,\ref{eq0a} and \ref{eq0b}) as $0<N<1$ and $1<|M|<\infty$.
-For any ($N$,\,$M$) combination within these limits $\alpha$ directly follows from Eqn.\,\ref{eq1c}.
+where $\alpha$ is the Hall factor.
+The values of the parameters $N$ and $M$, and thus the one of $\alpha$, follow from these definitions as $0<N<1$ and $1<|M|<\infty$.
 Figure\,\ref{fig1}\,(b) shows contour plots of $\alpha$ in the full $N$ range and for $1<M<5$ (left) and $-5<M<-1$ (right).
-These describe the situations $|\mu_1|>1.5|\mu_2|$ and $|\mu_1|<0.667|\mu_2|$, respectively.
 Smaller mobility differences would be captured by plots to larger values of $|M|$.
 These are, however, less relevant here because we aim at separating contributions of highly mobile Dirac fermions from those of topologically trivial fermions with much lower mobility.

 Our first key result follows directly from these contour plots.
-A sign change of $\alpha$ occurs only in the right panel.
-Therefore, within the two-carrier picture, also $R_{\rm{H}}$ can show sign inversion only for $|\mu_1|<|\mu_2|$.
-In experiments on putative three-dimensional topological insulators (3D-TIs) where the observed sign inversion in $R_{\rm{H}}$ was taken as evidence for the presence of Dirac surface states~\cite{PhysRevB.82.241306,science.1189792,acsnano.5b00102,srep04859}, Dirac fermions were thus the minority carriers, and transport was dominated by topologically trivial charge carriers of lower mobility, most likely associated with residual bulk states.
-To illustrate this further, two concrete examples of temperature and gate voltage tuning are given in what follows.
+A sign change of $\alpha$ and thus of $R_{\rm{H}}$ occurs only in the right panel of Fig.\,\ref{fig1}\,(b) i.e., if the majority carriers have lower mobility than the minority carriers.
+In experiments on putative three-dimensional topological insulators (3D-TIs), where the observed sign inversion in $R_{\rm{H}}$ (Sect.\,D of the Appendix) was taken as evidence for the presence of Dirac surface states~\cite{science.1189792,acsnano.5b00102,srep04859}, the more mobile Dirac fermions must thus have been the minority carriers and topologically trivial charge carriers of lower mobility, most likely associated with residual bulk states the majority carriers.
+To illustrate this further, temperature and gate voltage tuning are given as two concrete examples in what follows.